The 8 Best Alternatives to SodaStream are:

 uchas the Dry Ice Method.
 (Which is a great method to make large amounts of Sparkling water).

 1- The DrinkMate

 The Drinkmate is made by I-Drink Products Inc based in Michigan and is currently the second most popular carbonation appliance maker in the world.

 The Drinkmate is my top recommended alternative to any SodaStream machine.

 The Drinkmate’s basic design is very similar to a SodaStream, so much so that the same SodaStream CO2 Canisters would work with the DrinkMate.

-The big difference with the Drinkmate is that it allows you to carbonate any beverage such as Juices or Wines, unlike SodaStream products which limit you to only carbonate water.
+The big difference with the DrinkMate is that it allows you to carbonate any beverage such as Juice or Wine, unlike SodaStream products which limit you to only carbonate water.

 Imagine making Sparkling White Wine or Bubbly Orange Juice.

 How to Set Up and Use the DrinkMate